jRomn/Tic-Tac-Toe-in-C/README.md

 # Tic-Tac-Toe-in-C
-This C++ program implements the classic Tic-Tac-Toe game, serving as a practical exercise to explore fundamental programming concepts such as:
+This C++ program implements the classic Tic-Tac-Toe game, serving as a practical exercise to explore fundamental programming concepts.

 **Logical Operators:** Employed for combined conditions (e.g., !is_winner() && !is_filled()).